We3

-We3 is a three-issue American comic book mini-series by writer Grant Morrison and artist Frank Quitely, who describe its kinetic style as "Western Manga".
+We3 is a three-issue American comic book miniseries by writer Grant Morrison and artist Frank Quitely, who describe its kinetic style as "Western Manga".
 It was published in 2004 by the Vertigo imprint of DC Comics, with a trade paperback released in 2005.

 Plot

 We3, a squad of three prototype "animal weapons", are part of a government project headed by Dr. Rosanne Berry and her superior Doctor Trendle.
 The group consists of a dog, "Bandit" a.k.a.
 "1"; a cat, "Tinker" a.k.a.
 "2"; and a rabbit, "Pirate" a.k.a.
 "3", who were all kidnapped from a nearby city and encased in robotic armor.
 They have also been given a limited ability to speak through skull implants.
 Their body armor fields numerous weapons, including mine laying devices, machine guns and razor claws.

 After the group carries out another successful assignment of assassinating U.S. enemies, a senator makes a visit to the project's facility to see it, where he congratulates the project staff members, only for the General in charge of the project to decide afterwards to decommission We3 in favor of creating newer animal weapons.
 Berry, unwilling to end the lives of the three animals, instead has them break free.
 Feeling guilt over her part in what has been done to them, she hopes to be killed by them in the process of their escape; to her surprise, they leave her alive.
 She is taken into custody by the government while Trendle works closely with the General and the military to terminate We3.

 We3 escape into the wild and, confused by their new surroundings, decide to look for "HOME".
-They are later found and chased by the military, but they manage to brutally kill the attacking soldiers thanks to their cybernetic enhancements.
+They are later found and chased by the military, but they manage to kill the attacking soldiers thanks to their cybernetic enhancements.
 Trendle decides to send his cybernetic enhanced rats to attack We3, telling Berry that if the rats fail the military will use her to lure We3 back.
 While fighting the rats on a bridge, Pirate drops several landmines after spotting an oncoming train.
 The mines explode causing the train to derail and fall into the lake below.
 Bandit attempts to rescue the conductor, but Tinker points out that the man is already dead.
 Pirate is nowhere to be seen.